parent with young girl in the park

 During lifetime, a trust offers a great opportunity for income and capital sharing.

-• On the income side, a senior family member receiving £10,000 of dividend income, who is paying higher rate income tax at 33.75% each year could route the same income through a trust to a junior member of the family who has a personal allowance paying no tax.
+• On the income side, a senior family member receiving £10,000 of dividend income, who is paying higher rate income tax at 33.75% each year could route the same income through a trust to a junior member of the family who has a full personal allowance, paying no tax.
 This generates a saving of more than £3,000.

 Inheritance Tax planning